Viktor Maslov (mathematician): Personal life

-In the early 1970s, he met Lê Vũ Anh.
-She was the daughter of Lê Duẩn, the General Secretary of the Communist Party of Vietnam, and was student at the Faculty of Physics in Moscow State University.
-The romance was considered scandalous because Vietnamese students studying abroad were not allowed to have romantic relationships with foreigners and anyone caught red-handed would have to be examined or may be sent back to Vietnam.
+In the early 1970s, he met Lê Vũ Anh, the daughter of Lê Duẩn, then General Secretary of the Communist Party of Vietnam, when she was a student at the Faculty of Physics in Moscow State University.
+The romance was considered scandalous because Vietnamese students studying abroad were not allowed to have romantic relationships with foreigners and anyone caught would have to be disciplined and may be sent back to Vietnam.
 In order to avoid trouble, she returned home to marry a Vietnamese student from the same university and wanted to stay in Vietnam to forget her love affair with Maslov.
 However, she was forced by her father to return to USSR to complete her studies.

-When she and her husband returned to Moscow, Anh realized that she did not love her husband and could not forget her lover.
+When she and her husband returned to Moscow, Anh realized that she did not love her husband and could not forget her former lover.
 She decided to live separately from her husband and secretly went back and forth with Maslov.
 After being pregnant for the second time, after having a miscarriage for the first time, Anh had enough energy to ask her husband for a divorce in order to be able to marry Maslov.
 In 1975, she and Maslov married.
 She gave birth to a daughter on 31 October 1977 named Lena.
 Meeting her father by chance when he went to USSR for a state visit, Anh confessed all her love affairs.
 Lê Duẩn did not accept it and tried to lure her back to the country.
 However, Anh gradually reconciled with her family.

 After giving birth to her second daughter Tania, Anh gave birth to her son, Anton, on 1981.
 Anh died shortly after giving birth to her son, due to hemorrhage.